GPS Tracking

 From version 3.5

-Can be useful when you forgot to turn off recording and then have long sections of non activity data at the end.
+Can be useful when you forgot to turn off recording and then have long sections of non-activity data at the end.

 MENU > Tracks > Tap on the track row.
-Scroll your finger through the bottom chart section to set the blue cursor on the map to the required point (or time/distance) and tap on a button #3 in the top toolbar:
+Scroll your finger through the bottom chart section to set the blue cursor on the map to the required point (or time/distance) and tap on button #3 in the top toolbar:

 Pick “Trim at …” - this menu button will show at what time/distance the truncation will happen.